craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northeastern Central/N.E.C Regions/Arthur's Prairie.md

 - K22.
 Old Stickfinger's Cabin
 	- A necro-druid lives in a small cabin.
 Bodies of dead animals surround this place, flies and maggots surround the rotting meat.
 - K26.
 Chapter-House Constantia of [[Arthur's Knights]] (visible)
-	- A two-story building bearing the sword, shield, and crown symbology of [[Arthur's Knights]] stands alone in the large plains here.
-The stone building is
+	- A two-story stone building bearing the sword, shield, and crown symbology of [[Arthur's Knights]] stands alone in the grasslands.
+The building's construction is imposing, but soft; not as delicacy, but invitation.
+	- This Chapter-House holds a sacred artifact from the [[Unification]]; a relief, made of gold, depicting the victory against the [[Bandit Lords]] who ruled this place before [[Arthur Simonson|The Great Adventurer King]].
+	- This relief is highly respected and valued.
+Seven of Arthur's Knights from the Constania Chapter guard this place at all times.
 - L29.
 Unseelie Mush-pit
 	- A group of Unseelie live in a low pit of mushroom
 - O27.
 Phase Spider Nests